drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 to model the representation of abstract classes of speech sounds by the brain, and combines information across classifiers to construct predicted patterns of similarity or confusion among phonemes.
-This work differs from \add{many} past studies of phonological feature representation in its emphasis on phonological feature systems drawn from the linguistic literature, and in its attempt to model the entire consonant inventory of a
+This work differs from many past studies of phonological feature representation in its emphasis on phonological feature systems drawn from the linguistic literature, and in its attempt to model the entire consonant inventory of a